-Since measuring flour by volume can be dicey, I listed the weight of the flour I used next to the volume measure.
+Since measuring flour by volume isn’t very accurate, I listed the weight of the flour I used next to the volume measure.
 Hopefully that will help, but you should definitely go by the feel of the dough rather than precisely by the recipe because different brands of flour yield different results.
 In my experience, getting the amount of flour just right is the hardest part of making yeast bread and the part that takes the most practice.
 It should look something like this before rising.

 1 cup warm water, about 110-115 degrees F